dragos-niculescu/ietf2015/README.md

 Associate to various networks on both cards so that passwords are not required later at handoffs.

-#### Set up routing ####

-After testing connectivity through each interface and access point, set up [MPTCP routing](http://multipath-tcp.org/pmwiki.php/Users/ConfigureRouting).

-The scripts provided in the 'Automatic Configuration' section (mptcp_up and mptcp_down) seem to work fine in Ubuntu Trusty and Mint 17.

 ### verify proper MPTCP connectivity

 ```